 Strong communication is the most important tool in a remote business owner's toolkit.
 After all, a survey of remote employees conducted by Slack6 found that new remote workers are more likely to struggle with communicating effectively and finding the resources they need to do their work.

-With a hybrid model, you might have some employees working from home and some working at various office locations.
+With a hybrid model, you might have some employees working from home and others working at various office locations.
 You need to ensure these employees can communicate effectively with each other despite their different schedules and locations.

 No remote organization is complete without a robust lineup of virtual tools and software to keep its employees productive and organized from home.
-What you need will vary depending on how your team operates, so consider what tools would make your employees' jobs easier.
+What work tech you need will vary depending on how your team operates, so consider what tools would make your employees' jobs easier.

 Whatever your team looks like, your employees are bound to have unique software needs to do their best work.
 It's a good idea to check in to ensure everyone has what they need to be successful.